Roly Bain: Early life and education

-His father was Kenneth Bruce Findlater Bain, a theatre critic who wrote under the name Richard Findlater.
+Roly Bain's father was Kenneth Bruce Findlater Bain, a theatre critic who wrote under the name Richard Findlater.
 His mother was Romany Bain, a freelance journalist.
 He was one of triplets.
 He attended St. Paul's School in West London, then read theology at Bristol University and Cuddesdon Theological College.
 He was ordained an Anglican priest in 1978.
 In 1990 he spent a year at Fooltime (now Circomedia), a circus training college in Bristol, and became a professional clown.
 He served in parallel as an associate vicar at St Mary the Virgin Church in Olveston.

 Career

 After serving as a parish priest, Bain decided to convey the Christian message through a different route, inspired by his lifelong love of clowns.
 His father had written a biography of the famous clown Joseph Grimaldi.
 As a young boy, Bain had loved the sad-faced clown Coco.
 So he took a clown's training and became a freelance clown-priest, presenting the Gospel message through jokes and pratfalls.
 He performed in churches, conference halls, hospitals, schools, football fields, and prisons.
 He would enter the venue on a unicycle, open with the invocation "Let us play!", and preach while balancing on (or falling from) a slackrope, a speciality of Bain.
 Like Coco, Bain performed as an Auguste, a clumsy character who is on the receiving end of water buckets and accidents, and who often works as a foil to the more clever and arrogant stage personality of the white-faced clown.
 According to Bain, the Auguste role allowed him to provide a mirror to everyday personalities, if it was not too exaggerated.
 He often took on the stock character roles of the Jester and the Vulnerable Lover.
 He performed routines like juggling and egg-smashing and blew soap bubbles.
 According to his website, he had custard-pied ten bishops, and "most were grateful – or at least happy to play".

-Bain traced the origins of his clown ministry to the "holy fools" and "feasts of fools" of the Middle Ages, and quoted Saint Paul saying "We are fools for Christ."
+Bain traced the origins of his clown ministry to the "holy fools" and "feasts of fools" of the Middle Ages, and quoted Saint Paul saying "We are fools for Christ".
 (1 Corinthians 4:10) He was the only Church of England priest to work full-time as a clown.
-He once said, “That is the only sort of clowning I do: getting across the Christian message to different audiences in different ways.”
+He once said, "That is the only sort of clowning I do: getting across the Christian message to different audiences in different ways".
 He took his act to Europe, America, and Australia.
 He was partially supported by a non-profit organisation called The Faith and Foolishness Trust, which supports clown-priests.
-In 1982 he helped to set up Holy Fools, an organisation to support clown ministry.
+In 1982, he helped to set up Holy Fools, an organisation to support clown ministry.
 He was a member of both the College of Evangelists and Clowns International; at Clowns International he served as chaplain.

 He wrote several books: Fools Rush In (1993), Clowning Glory (1995, with Patrick Forbes), and Playing the Fool (2001), a memoir.
-In 1994 he was named Clown of the Year by Clowns International, and in 1999 he received Clowns International's Slapstick prize.
+In 1994, he was named Clown of the Year by Clowns International, and in 1999 he received Clowns International's Slapstick prize.